-We have collaborated with Bristol City, Bath and North East Somerset, North Somerset and South Gloucestershire Councils to develop a SuDS guidance document.
+We have collaborated with Bristol City, Bath and North East Somerset, North Somerset and South Gloucestershire Councils to develop a Sustainable Drainage Systems guidance document.

-The guide is primarily intended to be used by developers, planners, designers and consultants who are looking for guidance on the requirements for the design and approval of SuDS in the sub-region of the West of England and Somerset.
+The guide is primarily intended to be used by developers, planners, designers and consultants who are looking for guidance on the requirements for the design and approval of Sustainable Drainage Systems in the sub-region of the West of England and Somerset.

-It provides information on the planning, design and delivery of attractive, high quality and well-integrated SuDS schemes which should offer multiple benefits to the environment and community alike.
+It provides information on the planning, design and delivery of attractive, high quality and well-integrated sustainable drainage schemes which should offer multiple benefits to the environment and community alike.
 The aim is to show that meeting these requirements need not be an onerous task and can greatly help add to the appeal of your development.
-The guide aims to support developers in their understanding of how the current development management process supports the delivery of high quality SuDS.
+The guide aims to support developers in their understanding of how the current development management process supports the delivery of high quality Sustainable Drainage Systems.

-In addition to our statutory duties we are involved in a number of projects on urban water management with the aim of improving SuDS provision in Somerset.
+In addition to our statutory duties, we are involved in a number of projects on urban water management with the aim of improving Sustainable Drainage Systems provision in Somerset.
 Following the serious flood events in the county that led to the 20 Year Somerset Flood Action Plan, a number of common questions were posed:

 - How can we better manage urban run-off?

-- Are we achieving all we can for sustainable drainage (SuDS) through the planning process?
+- Are we achieving all we can for sustainable drainage through the planning process?

-- How can we encourage developers and residents/businesses to consider SuDS when developing/redeveloping sites?
+- How can we encourage developers and residents and businesses to consider Sustainable Drainage Systems when developing and redeveloping sites?

-- Are SuDS delivered by developers being constructed in accordance with the approved drawings?
+- Are Sustainable Drainage Systems delivered by developers being constructed in accordance with the approved drawings?

-- Are SuDS in Somerset functioning as they should and are they delivering the anticipated benefits?
+- Are Sustainable Drainage Systems in Somerset functioning as they should and are they delivering the anticipated benefits?

-- Are SuDS being maintained appropriately once constructed?
+- Are Sustainable Drainage Systems being maintained appropriately once constructed?

 One of the workstreams delivering the actions contained in the Somerset Flood Action Plan is ‘Urban Water Management’.
 This workstream was created to reduce run-off and its impact from both existing and proposed developments, principally for flood risk management benefits.
-The Somerset Rivers Authority provides funding for a number of enhanced activities seeking to improve and promote SuDS in Somerset.
+The Somerset Rivers Authority provides funding for a number of enhanced activities seeking to improve and promote Sustainable Drainage Systems in Somerset.